masterofobzene/UserScriptRepo/README.md

 ## INSTALL INDEX
 You must have violentmonkey, tampermonkey or another script manager for these to work.
 Click on the script name to install it.
+All scripts here were made for Firefox/Librewolf.

 ### SFW
 -----------